-At the airport itself, new measures have been introduced, such as social distancing and mandatory face coverings for passengers and staff.
+At the airport itself, some measures are still in place, such as face coverings for passengers and staff.

 Although travellers often fixate on planes as a hotbed of germs, the airport is potentially a more risky proposition, bringing together as it does people from all over the world.

 Keeping your distance from those outside your household, regular hand washing or using hand sanitiser, and wearing a mask are the most important steps to take.
-But there are other ways to limit contact with others too: check in and print off your boarding pass in advance where possible, and limit yourself to hand luggage if you can ( although suitcases are disinfected on arrival in Cuba )
+But there are other ways to limit contact with others too: check in and print off your boarding pass in advance where possible.

 How can I stay safe on the aircraft?

 On board the aircraft, the DfT advises passengers to: remain seated as much as possible; follow instructions and guidance from crew; use contactless payment where possible; be aware there is likely to be a reduced food and drink service; and make the cabin crew aware if you become ill.

 Most airlines will require you to wear a mask onboard when not eating or drinking and will provide hand sanitiser.

 If you’re flying short-haul, going to the toilet just before boarding could help eliminate the need to go while on the aircraft, meaning less movement around the cabin and less chance of coming into contact with a coronavirus carrier.